 OPH has partnered with the Mutt-i-grees® Curriculum Program to raise awareness about how amazing shelter dogs (and dogs in general) are for families - especially children.
-In 2008, a group called Pet Savers created the concept of the Mutt-i-gree® program — which translates to a dog waiting for adoption at a shelter or rescue: the idea was to raise awareness of shelter animals; particularly, mixed-breed dogs who represent the majority of shelter dogs.
+In 2008, a group called Pet Savers created the concept of the Mutt-i-gree® program, which focuses on dogs waiting for adoption at a shelter or rescue.
+The idea was to raise awareness of shelter animals; particularly, mixed-breed dogs who represent the majority of shelter dogs.
 The program also aims to help increase shelter and rescue adoptions.

 The goal of OPH in partnering with the the Mutt-i-grees® Program is to cultivate a loving and fun environment that allows children to interact in a safe and friendly environment with dogs.
 This helps the children to hone their critical skills that they need during interactions with people and animals in school, at home, and in the workplace.
 Along with highlighting the needs of dogs waiting for adoption at shelters, we also read stories and complete art projects relating to dogs and their place in the family.